AdobeDocs/campaign-standard.en/help/automating/using/calling-a-workflow-with-external-parameters.md

 The use case below shows how to call workflow with parameters within your workflows.

 The objective is to trigger a workflow from an API call with external parameters.
 This workflow will load data into your database from a file and create an associated audience.
-Once the audience created, a second workflow will be triggered to send a message personnalized with the external parameters defined in the API call.
+Once the audience has been created, a second workflow will be triggered to send a message personnalized with the external parameters defined in the API call.

 To perform this use case, you need to perform the actions below: